 This little cranny is only 3 feet by 3 feet, but it uses the 10-foot-high vertical space nicely with custom built-ins that are the same color as the wall (a bit of eye trickery), and all the surfaces can be stowed away or rolled out as needed.

 Pick up a vintage desk and pair it with a woven chair.
 Plant both in front of a bedroom window.
 Decorate with framed photos, flowers and a lamp, and you've added form as well as function to an overlooked space.

 Can an office fit in a space the size of a stacked washer and dryer?
 This cozy little cubby proves it can!
 (Bonus: Bet you'll get your wash done more quickly by working next to the laundry, too.)

 An unused closet has office area potential, as shown here in a home office designed by Jennifer Jones.
 The elegant wallpaper and shelving make it pretty enough to display, but she could also choose to conceal the office area with tension rods and a curtain.

 Loft on Wheels

 If you still think you can't squeeze an "office" into your space, think again.
-If you have a laptop, consider a C-table for your bedroom.
+Consider a C-table for using your laptop in the bedroom.
 The bottom of the table has a C-shaped frame that tucks underneath the bed, keeping it out of the way.
 Now you don't even have to get out of bed to work.